 Pittman also explained that the facilitated discussions of about 10 students per groups which followed the screening were extremely intentional: “We wanted the students to have a smaller, more intimate setting to share what they’re thinking comfortably.
 We also didn’t want to the film to impress a uniform idea upon them but rather give them the space to share their interpretations based on their own experiences, and talk it out amongst each other.”

 Mask elaborated on the discussion function of the film as well: “This film is actually not even available to be bought independently online because it is designed to be facilitated.
 It requires healthy dialogue later to deconstruct it, otherwise the purpose is lost.”

 After the screening, students were asked to shout out one word that captured how they felt, and one student said, “Underrepresented.”
-Several students shared this sentiment regarding a lack of representation for non-Black people of color because, although there were high schoolers featured from various racial backgrounds, the debate seemed to center around racism towards Black people.
-In an email to the administration, some of these students shared their concerns, stating, “There are 216 non-Black POCs in the [first-year] class, and they deserve as much representation.”
+Several students shared this sentiment regarding a lack of representation for non-Black people of color because, although there were high schoolers featured from various racial backgrounds, the debate seemed to center around Black-white relations in the U.S. In an email to the administration, some of these students shared their concerns, stating, “There are 216 non-Black POCs in the [first-year] class, and they deserve as much representation.”

 Mask acknowledged that their criticisms were absolutely valid, and explained, “The Vassar community is very intelligent and sophisticated so I hope they know that this film was not trying to be a catch-all or solution to racism.
 It’s only meant to be a potential beginning—a start to talking about structural racism in an open way, and we recognize that it only scratches the surface.
 We definitely want to take this constructive criticism into account so that we can build on these conversations in the future.”